Background

-Doing Radical Social Work was written over six years ago now.
+Doing Radical Social Work was written in 2013/14.
 It represents a culmination of thoughts and ideas about the job that had synthesised over many years of practice.
 It was written because at the time I couldn't find anything that represented my views as a socialist working in social work, that was in any way applicable to practice, and which remained optimistic about the prospects.
-As the most important thing I have ever written I hope it remains true to that vision."
+Since writing this book, which I still consider relevant to the dilemmas of practice, I have refined my views - particularly around community-orientated and community social work as a practice model - and promoting these ideas remains a priority."

 Link provided where there is one: if you want anything else that is listed below please contact me